 A college education indirectly influences longevity via giving one access to better jobs and higher incomes; however, in an in-depth study detailed on HealthAffairs.org, it was suggested that education may also have a direct influence on health and longevity.
 An additional four years of education was shown to add on as much as a decade to the average American’s life span.
 The research states that education applies its direct beneficial effects on health through the adoption of healthier lifestyles, better ability to cope with stress (which definitely correlates with mortality with heart disease being the leading cause of death in the U.S.), and more effective management of chronic diseases.

-Living a long and happy life is the ultimate goal of many, but that doesn’t always happen.
+Now that we have discussed life expectancy indicators, living a long and happy life is the ultimate goal of many, but that doesn’t always happen.
 Even if you floss every day, have great button pushing fingers, can sit down and stand up with the best of them, regularly walk five paces ahead of your significant other at the store, and have your Master’s degree in physics, you could still get hit by a bus.
 Get life insurance to make sure your loved ones will be taken care of, even if life doesn’t go as planned.